aqxiy/sortDrink/README.md

 Instructions are for technique for drinking from standard cup, wine glass, or beaker that may improve biointegration of fluid and/or accompanying pills.

 1. Drink from cup as normal.
+Maybe 1 second of normal sipping.
 Wait 6-10 seconds.
 2. Place cup on top of tongue and drink.
 Wait 2.5-3.5 seconds.
 3. Place pill on tongue, then place cup atop tongue and drink.
 Wait 5 seconds.
 4. Place cup on top of tongue and drink.
 Wait 5 seconds.